danielmichaels/danielms/content/hire/index.md

 I love challenging projects that make me think and push boundaries.
 Whether it's building a web application from scratch or redesigning an existing one to make it better, I am up for the task.
-I'm proficient in Go, Python, and JavaScript, and am comfortable working with containers, event systems, and microservices.
+I'm proficient in Go, Python, and JavaScript, and am comfortable building with containerisation, event systems, and microservices.

 ## Why Hire Me?